-ADOPTION OF NEW AND REVISED ACCOUNTING STANDARDS
+3. ADOPTION OF NEW AND REVISED ACCOUNTING STANDARDS

-Adoption of New and Revised Accounting Standards Effective in 2021
+Adoption of New and Revised Accounting Standards Effective in 2022

-The Company adopted all accounting standards and interpretations effective as at December 31, 2021.
-The new and revised accounting standards and interpretations that have been published by the International Accounting Standards Board (IASB) and approved by the FRSC in the Philippines, were assessed to be applicable to the Company's financial statements and are as follows:
+The Company adopted all accounting standards and interpretations effective as at December 31, 2022.
+The new and revised accounting standards and interpretations that have been published by the International Accounting Standards Board (IASB) and approved by the FSRSC in the Philippines were adopted by the Company and were assessed as not applicable and have no impact on the Company's financial statements.